-If you apply online you will be notified by email that we have received your application.
+If you have applied online you will have received notification by email that we have received your application.
 If you have chosen to complete a paper application we strongly recommend that you return it by recorded delivery as in the event that we do not receive your application proof of posting will be required.
-You must return it to: The Access Team, Floor 3, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY by the deadline date, 14 January 2022.
+You must return it to: The Access Team, Floor 3, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY by the deadline date, 15 January 2021.
 Please ensure that you put the correct postage on your envelope.
 If you don't we may not receive it by the deadline date and it will be considered 'Late'.
 Allegations from 'Late' applicants stating that their application has been lost in the post or lost by the Local Authority will not be considered without proof from you.